bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 If formatting dates manually via `Intl.DateTimeFormat`, use the `calendarLocale` property value instead of the `locale` property value to ensure you are using the same calendaring convention that `<b-calendar>` uses.
 This is especially true for the IE11 browser which does not fully implement all features of `Intl.DateTimeFormat`.
+Refer to the [Internaltionaliation section](#internationalization) section below for additional details.

 ## Internationalization

-Internationalization of hte calendar is provided via [`Intl.DateTimeFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat), except for labels applied to elements of the calendar control (aria-labels, selected status, and help text).
+Internationalization of the calendar is provided via [`Intl.DateTimeFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat), except for labels applied to elements of the calendar control (aria-labels, selected status, and help text).
 You must provide your own translations for these labels.
 The available locales will be